 Has this ever happened to you?
 You meet someone whose reputation precedes them and then you discover that they’re nothing like their reputation at all.
 Well, that pretty much sums up what happens when one of Dr. Jorgenson’s patients receives root canal therapy, or endodontic treatment.
 Most people think that it’s going to be painful.
 However, a root canal in Costa Mesa is intended to alleviate the pain of an infected tooth, not cause it!
 Read on to learn more about root canal therapy and why it’s an important treatment.

 To understand root canal treatment, we first need to understand the structure of a tooth.
 The outer protective layer of each tooth is called enamel.
 The mid-layer is called dentin, which is much more sensitive.
 Finally, at the core of every tooth there is the pulp chamber which contains lymph and nerve tissue as well as blood vessels.
 Each chamber breaks off into canals that lead to the tip of the root.
 These canals allow your teeth to absorb nutrients from your bloodstream and eliminate toxins.

 Normally, the layer of dentin and pulp are safely protected by the enamel that surrounds your tooth.
-However, if that surrounding is breached by severe tooth decay, traumatic injury or a deep crack, then bacteria can enter the pulp chamber and cause infection.
+However, if that surrounding layer is breached by severe tooth decay, traumatic injuries, or a deep crack, then bacteria can enter the pulp chamber and cause infection.
 Other than a serious toothache, the signs of infection include: